Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 - It was an afterthought.

-- Snacks were afterthought.
+- Snacks were an afterthought.

 Low-Value